 Ovarian Cyst Removal—Laparoscopic Surgery

 Ovarian cyst removal is surgery to remove a cyst or cysts from one or both of your ovaries.
-A laparoscopic surgery uses small incisions and specialized tools.
+Laparoscopic surgery uses small incisions and specialized tools.
 It may offer faster recovery times than open surgery.

 Reasons for Procedure